Pinellas County School Board Reviews Efforts In First Day Back To School

 Board members discussed numbers gathered from day one of online learning.
 “Our attendance rate yesterday online was about 93/94 percent.
 We’ll continue to work with that attendance rate as parents are settling in,” said Dr. Grego.
 The board also discussed glitches that occurred just before classes began Monday morning.

-“Fewer than .1 percent of the courses and students were not rostered correctly so we had over 600 thousand sections if you could’ve believed that and we had fewer than 500 glitches,” said Dr. Grego.
+“Fewer than .1 percent of the courses and students were not rostered correctly so we had over 600,000 sections if you could’ve believed that and we had fewer than 500 glitches,” said Dr. Grego.

 Superintendent Dr. Grego says some issues happened because the districts virtual platform officials were supposed to widen the bandwidth to ensure a connection for students.
 “But there is, I’m just being honest with you, we are having a slow go of it and so are other districts so, we’re try to work through that.
 I think state-wide there’s a much larger demand on Florida Virtual than past years,” said Dr. Grego.